An Extended ADMM for 3-Block Nonconvex Nonseparable Problems with Applications: Numerical experiments

 The original rank-constrained nonnegative matrix completion problem can be formulated as

 where $M$ is the observation matrix, $r$ is the given upper rank estimation of the matrix $X$, and $\mathcal{P}_{\Omega}$ is the projection onto the sampling set $\Omega$:

-If we reformulate the above problem to a two-block nonconvex optimization problem with a linear equality constraint, either the subproblem is hard to solve, or the reformulated problem has no convergence guarantee.
-Hence we model the above problem to a three-block nonconvex form as follows.
+If we reformulate the above model to a 2-block nonconvex problem with a linear constraint, either the subproblem is hard to solve, or none of existed methods on the reformulated problem have convergence guarantee.
+Hence we model the above problem to a 3-block nonconvex form as follows: